Community season 6: Availability

-As of April 1, 2020, all six seasons became available on Netflix in the United Kingdom, Canada and the United States.
+On April 1, 2020, all six seasons were made available on Netflix in the United Kingdom, Canada and the United States.
+In February 2024, it was announced that all six seasons would be removed from Netflix at the end of March 2024.
+All six seasons remain on Hulu and will be available on Peacock April 1, 2024.

 Reception

 Critical response

 The sixth season has received positive reviews from critics.
-On Metacritic, it has a score of 78 out of 100 based on 12 reviews, indicating "generally favorable reviews".
+On Metacritic, it has a score of 78 out of 100 based on 12 reviews, indicating "generally favorable" reviews.
 On Rotten Tomatoes, season 6 holds an 89% approval rating from 37 critics with an average rating of 8 out of 10.
 The consensus reads, "Despite cast and broadcast changes, Community manages to remain at the top of its quirky class."